-The Plan for the Exploitation and Dissemination of Results (PEDR) presented here is one of the compulsory reports that H2020 projects are required to submit to the EC.
+The Plan for the Exploitation and Dissemination of Results (PEDR) presented hereisone of the compulsory reports that H2020 projects are required to submit to the EC.
 The PEDR summarises the consortium's strategy and concrete actions to disseminate, exploit and protect the foreground generated by a project and should serve as a guideline to the Consortium for the Dissemination and Exploitation (D&E) activities to be carried out in the context of the DREAM project.

-This report is the first PEDR release.
-It gives an introduction of the dissemination activities at M3 and the ones planned for the subsequent period and summary of most promising achievements, exploitable opportunities and identification of target segments for DREAM project and perspective business opportunities of involved enterprises.
-The report it will be up-dated at M18 and M36.
+This report is the second PEDR release.
+It gives an overview of the dissemination activities at M18 and the ones planned for the subsequent period and a summary of most promising achievements, exploitable opportunities and identification of target segments for DREAM project and perspective business opportunities of involved enterprises.
+The report will be updated at M36.

-For this reason, this deliverable is public - except for Chapter 4 sections dedicated to the i) IPR Background, ii) IPR Foreground, ii) Exploitable results, iii) Characterization of exploitable results, - whereas the following versions will be confidential.
-The public D6.5 will be made accessible through the DREAM project website and shall be used by anybody who wants to know the activities that have been undertaken to publicize the DREAM project and make it effective in terms of utilization of results.
+For this reason, this deliverable is public - except for Chapter 4 sections dedicated to the i) IPR Background, ii) IPR Foreground, ii) Exploitable results, iii) Characterization of exploitable results, - whereas the following versions will be completely confidential.
+The public D6.6 will be made accessible through the DREAM project website and shall be used by anybody who wants to know the activities that have been undertaken to publicize the DREAM project and make it effective in terms of utilization of results.